VS-dev-cpu/HU-MORE-BOT/README.md

-# Everything I use (Pig and Piglet is the same for me...)
+# Everything I use
+Don't make a difference between "Pig" and "Piglet" It's just me

 # The Communication Diagram (TFWRS for short)
 ![tfwrs](images/tfwrs.png "")